Tatianabellagio/freqk/README.md

 * bgzipped

-* only non-overlapping
+* normalized (variants at same position are represented as one multiallelic record)

 * genome-wide

 4. Index of vcf file

-5. Pooled DNA sequencing reads
+5. Pooled DNA sequencing reads in a single fastq file (read pairing does not matter)

 ## Outputs